 Download a template load file (sample.tsv) here.

 What's in an entity table?

 When creating a table, you can use whatever name ("entity") you wish for your table, as long as your spreadsheet follows the format entity:your-name_id.
 Entity tables keep track of data - historically input data for a workflow, like samples, participants, specimens, or files.
-The minimum sample table includes an ID column and column for metadata or data files (i.e. FASTQ, BAM, CRAM, etc. - whatever form your data are).
+The minimum sample table includes an ID column and column for metadata or data files (i.e., FASTQ, BAM, CRAM, etc. - whatever form your data take).

 Creating a "sample" entity table

 The following shows an example data table that will have the name "sample" when uploaded to the Terra Data page.
 Each table row represents a different sample.
 As with all tables, the first column contains entity IDs.
 The second column shows example cloud paths to BAM files in a Google bucket.

 entity:sample_id BAM participant1-blood gs://your-bucket-name/blood_sample_P1.bam participant1-spit gs://your-bucket-name/spit_sample_P1.bam participant2-blood gs://your-bucket-name/blood_sample_P2.bam participant2-spit gs://your-bucket-name/spit_sample_P2.bam

 Formatting requirements Parts in red (i.e., "entity:sample_id") must be entered exactly as shown!
 You can replace "sample" with the entity that defines your table.